tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ValidationConcept

 - Name: bdqffdq:ValidationConcept
-- Definition: A term involved in statements about the conformance of data to expressed DataQualityNeeds.
+- Definition: A term involved in statements about the conformance of data to expressed bdqffdq:DataQualityNeeds.

 ********************

 #### ValidationMethod

 - Name: bdqffdq:ValidationMethod
-- Definition: A data quality SolutionsConcept that relates an Validation to its Specifications.
+- Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Validation to its bdqffdq:Specifications.
 - SubClass Of: DataQualityMethod; ValidationConcept

 ********************